AKSW/FederationDispatcher/README.md

  further discussion:
  https://groups.google.com/forum/#!topic/iwb-discussion/Fb6SwQRWdv4

-configuration
+Configuration
 ===========
 to use this program, you will need
-- /FedX in the working directory of the php script
+- A FedX installation in a subdirectory called`FedX/`
-- /tmp/ folder with writing permission for the php script
+- A directory called `FedX/results/` with writing permission for the PHP runtime
-- /FedX/results folder with writing permission
-- ubleipzig_config.ttl federation configuration file (see FedX manual and examples)
+- A federation configuration file (see FedX manual and examples) called `ubleipzig_config.ttl`.
+An example file is provided as `ubleipzig_config.ttl.dist`.